Coiot/cbr-main/src/albums/s5/Episode6.md

 - scene_number: 04
   scene_title: ""
   slide_svg: https://cdn.civbattleroyale.tv/s5ep6-supporters.svg
   narration: "<p>Wow!
 Look at all these gorgeous, beautiful, intelligent donors to the sub! (cept for that Nirosat guy…he’s a dummy).
-You too can join and become one of the Adonis.</p><p>Also, the team has been adding lots of new features to the sites such as reactions and website comments.</p><p>https://ko-fi.com/coiot</p>"
+You too can join and become one of the Adonis.</p><p>Also, the team has been adding lots of new features to the sites such as reactions and website comments.</p><p>Coiot: Pomo so lovely, even our narrator today reps them.
+Applause!</p>"
 - scene_number: 05
   scene_title: ""
   slide_url: https://cdn.civbattleroyale.tv/season5-pr5-scene23.jpeg
   narration: "<p>This week’s PR slide is Maravi.
 I have yet to see the slide, but I’m sure the subs brightest minds are fighting over how much danger their coalition is.
-Depending on the outcome this week, they could shift quite a bit. </p>"
+Depending on the outcome this week, they could shift quite a bit.</p>"
 - scene_number: 06
   scene_title: "Marakanda Forever!"
   slide_url: https://cdn.civbattleroyale.tv/cbrx-season5-episode6-scene06.jpeg